 Just yesterday a number of us within Mavim were having a discussion about the future of ERP with one of our strategic partners.
 Looking simply at our customer base and their needs, you would presume that ERP is and continues to be a huge problem for business and IT leaders – from the design and (re)implementation to lifecycle management and value realization phases.
 However, our sparring partner (correctly) pointed out that ERP—even the post-modern variant—fails to address the actually issues for which it was initially intended.
 In our collective failure as a society to master ERP, other technologies (a la blockchain) will surpass and replace enough pieces of the current ERP landscape to warrant either the total removal of ERP or at least bring about the advent of a post-postmodern ERP that looks nothing like its extant brethren.
-So what does that mean for the future of ERP?
-Is ERP alive or dead?
-Further research led me to an interesting hypothesis by a couple members of the Gartner analyst community: until further information has been gathered, ERP should be considered to be the famed cat of Edwin Schrödinger—simultaneously alive and dead.

 The Case that ERP is Dead